edkelly303/elm-any-type-forms/README.md

 This package is experimental, and the API is likely to change.
 It's also pretty weird.
 I would *not* recommend using it in production.

+If this doesn't put you off, the documentation might because the type signatures are pretty crazy.
+For a gentler introduction, it's best to start with the [tutorial](https://edkelly303.github.io/elm-any-type-forms/).

 ## What does it do?

 This package allows you to build up user input forms that you can use to create